craft-ai/craft-ai-client-js/README.md

 **craft ai** is based on the concept of **agents**.
 In most use cases, one agent is created per user or per device.

-An agent is an independent module that stores the history of the **context** of its user or device's context, and learns which **decision** to take based on the evolution of this context in the form of a **decision tree**.
+An agent is an independent module that stores the history of the **context** of its user or device's context, and learns which **decision** to make based on the evolution of this context in the form of a **decision tree**.

 In this example, we will create an agent that learns the **decision model** of a light bulb based on the time of the day and the number of people in the room.
 This dataset is treated as continuous context updates.
 If your data is more like events, please refer to the [Advanced Configuration section](#advanced-configuration) to know how to configure your agent.
 Here, the agent's context has 4 properties: